The New York Times has a wonderful cooking section. It is so good, and I use it so often, that I subscribe to the paper as my way of saying thank you.

 I grabbed the above image to tempt you to click on the link: Linguine With Lemon Sauce.

 The dinner is deficient in vegetables.
 I served asparagus on the side with a squeeze of lemon.
 The addition of the green stalks of asparagus kicked up the visual beauty of the dinner and the squeeze of lemon tied all together.
-When I make this again, and I will, I will again added asparagus off to the side.
+When I make this again, and I will, I will make sure to serve asparagus off to the side.